 Here’s what you need to do:

-- Send an e-mail to admin[at]professionalintern[dot]com with the subject line: TPI Guest Post Opportunity
+- Use contact form with the subject line: TPI Guest Post Opportunity

 - Include who you are, where you are currently enrolled as a student, and anything about you that might make you interesting to our readers.
 Note: You do not have to be a “current” student to write for TPI, but we greatly encourage contributions by those who are.

 - Include an idea (or a few) that you would be interested in covering in your guest post.
 Remember: TPI is a blog about all things student related.
 So long as it would be helpful or interesting to students, it’s probably fair game.
 (Although if it is overly promotional, or obscene in nature, I can almost guarantee it will be rejected.)

 Possible guest post ideas could include:

 - A Top 10 or 20 list of something related to education, student life, entertainment, etc.

 - Personal experience or story that fits with the other topics on The Professional Intern.
 Remember: We encourage the experience pieces to have some form of takeaway value for our readers.